How to stop ransomware attacks

 Invest in a reputable anti-malware product with integrated firewall

-It is extremely risky to rely on the default security applications bundled with the main operating systems (desktop and mobile).
-The simple fact of the matter is that Microsoft, Apple, and Google are general software developers, they are not specialist cybersecurity companies.
-They therefore cannot be expected to have the same level of expertise as companies that actually focus purely on cybersecurity.
+It is extremely risky to depend on the default security applications bundled with the main operating systems (desktop and mobile).
+The basic fact of the matter is that Microsoft, Apple, and Google are general software developers, they are not specialist cybersecurity companies.
+They subsequently cannot be expected to have the same level of expertise as companies that actually focus purely on cybersecurity.

 The good news is that you can get a robust anti-malware product with an integrated firewall from a reputable brand free for personal use or at a very low cost for business use.
 For completeness, if you’re a “power-user” or a freelancer, you might be best to pay for one of the premium consumer options.